 Download the pattern pieces from the pdf-file above, print them and cut them out.
 You should have two pattern pieces (#1 “bottom part” and #2 “top part”).
-When printing make sure your printer settings are set to "actual size" and NOT to "fit" so the pattern pieces will have the right size.
+When printing make sure your printer settings are set to "actual size" and NOT to "fit" so the pattern pieces will be the right size.

 Hint: if you use oilcloth or laminated cotton like I did, sewing clips instead of pins are recommended, since pins will leave holes in your fabric.

 Bias tape 0.5” wide: approx. 50 cm (20”)